marekborowiec/teaching/command-line1.md

 cd /Sandbox
 bash: cd: /Sandbox: No such file or directory
 ```
 Why?
 Recall that root directory is specified by a forward slash.
-This command tells the shell to move to the Sandbox directory in the root directory, but there is no such directory.
+This command tells the shell to move to the `Sandbox` directory in the root directory, but there is no such directory.
 We can go to the root directory and see what’s in there:
 ```shell
 cd /
 ls
 ```
 There are several folders, including `bin`, which contains most of the executable programs present on the computer, such as bash itself.
 To go back to our home directory from here or anywhere else on the system, we have three options.
-Typing `cd` by itself takes us to the home directory. `cd ~` works as well.
+Typing `cd` by itself and hitting `Return` takes us to the home directory. `cd ~` works as well.
 We could also specify the absolute or relative paths, if we remember them (in the case of moving out of the root the relative path is the same as the absolute path):
 ```shell
 cd /home/compbiol
 ```
-Or we can go back to the last directory we visited, which in this case is home:
+This is the absolute path to our home directory, called `compbiol` (which is different from the more inclusive `home`!).
+We can also go back to the last directory we visited, which in this case is home:
 ```
 cd -
 ```
 ## Creating directories and files, getting help
 ### `mkdir` (make directories)
 Let’s make a new directory.
-From Sandbox in your home directory, type:
+From `Sandbox` in your home directory, type:
 ```shell
 cd ~/Sandbox
 mkdir Directory1
 ls
 ```
-Now you should see a new directory named Directory1.
+Now you should see a new directory named `Directory1`.
 You can make multiple directories in one command line:
 ```shell
 mkdir Directory2 Directory3
 ls
 ```
 ### `touch` (make an empty file; change time stamp)
-`touch` is very similar in its functionality to mkdir but it allows you to create empty files (touch is actually most commonly used to changing the timestamp of a file).
+`touch` is very similar in its functionality to `mkdir` but it allows you to create empty files (touch is actually most commonly used to changing the timestamp of a file).
 ```shell
 touch file1.txt file2.txt image1.jpg image2.jpg
 ```
-### brace expansion
+### Brace expansion
 So far this is all basic and may seem tedious compared to the graphical user interface, especially to a newcomer to the command line.
 In order to appreciate some of the power of the shell, let’s learn about brace expansion.
 Brace expansion allows you to easily work with many directories and files.
 ```shell
 mkdir Directory{4..10}